MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/README.md

-# Developer Track Hackathon - Building Intelligent Apps
+# Azure AI Developer Hackathon in a day - Building Intelligent Apps

 This hackathon will provide a deep dive experience targeted for developers by integrating AI solutions into applications.
 Hackathon is a collaborative learning experience, designed as a set of challenges to practice your technical skills.
 By participating in this hackathon, you will be able to understand the capabilities of integrating AI services into applications.

+This workshop is structured as a half to full day event, totaling approximately 6 hours to complete all challenges.
+The actual time required depends on the attendees' skill levels.

-This workshop requires two full days to finish depending on the attendees' skill level.
-It is a collaborative activity where attendees form teams of 3-5 people to go through every workshop.
+The hackathon is a collaborative activity where attendees form teams of 3-5 people to go through each workshop.

 ## Learning Objectives
 Upon completing the workshop, participants will be able to:
 - Understand the fundamentals of Retrieval Augmented Generation (RAG) and its implementation using Azure OpenAI.
 - Integrate Azure AI Search with RAG to enhance AI applications with contextually relevant data.
-- Design and build a copilot system utilizing prompt flow in Azure AI Studio for efficient user interaction.
 - Develop intelligent applications using Azure Open AI SDK.
 - Develop intelligent applications using Semantic Kernel in either C# or Python, incorporating AI prompts seamlessly.
 - Develop a Natural Language to SQL intelligent application.